 Brera is one of the most sophisticated parts of the city, and it’s particularly charming for a night time walk and evening meal or drink.
 Choose the most elegant outfit in your suitcase or your backpack, or buy something fresh and fancy, and head out to find a gorgeous wine bar and treat yourself to a nice red with a huge antipasto platter.

-Proper foodies might prefer to explore Brera on this guided food tour, which includes six tasting plates of various local delicacies.
+Proper foodies might prefer to explore Brera on this epic food tour, which includes ten tasting plates of various local delicacies and wine matches.
 Yum!

 Get some fresh air in Porta Nuova